buckbaskin/notary/README.md

 - store the current title, meta, content as a variable in the javascript, which is updated then pushed into the html
   - do this for the entire list, and update the inforamtion locally in the process of saving it (i.e. update the list locally)
-  - set the id of each element in the list as the html id for the content where its easy to replace all the information.
-This will make it easy to getElementById, and insert innerHtml
 - reorder the javascript functions to make them in a logical order
 - Make meta a list of tags, displayed as comma separated, or squares/rectangles?
 - sync attempts to push changes first, then pull changes